intuition-dev/INTUITION/README.md

 ## Low-code + Low-tech = 10X faster web app development.
-### With MetaBake's modern development, it is not about replacing your tech stack with another tech stack.
-## It is about eliminating it!
+### With Metabake's modern development approach, it is not about replacing your tech stack with another tech stack -- it is about eliminating it!

 -[Upcoming online class](https://www.eventbrite.com/e/join-the-low-code-movement-develop-crud-faster-with-pug-riot-firebase-and-s3-tickets-48524849130)

 # About MetaBake

 MetaBake.org is a development productivity suite.
 It should allow you to deliver 10 times faster then legacy development stacks/methodologies.
 We have found that - with MetaBake.org; - the work of 6 developers over 6 months can be done by 3 developers in 3 weeks.
 We expect you to achieve the same productivity gains.

-How does open source MetaBake deliver 10X faster web app development, and therefore 10x cheaper?
-We start with Cloud 2.0, where *ALL* the server side and middle-ware development and operations are completely eliminated.
-A lot less work and costs, as up to 2/3 of your time and cost used to go.
-Not enough organizations are fully leveraging the new Cloud 2.0
+How does open source Metabake deliver 10X faster and cheaper web app development?
+Not enough organizations are fully leveraging the new Cloud 2.0.
+With Cloud 2.0 services like Firebase and S3 you get rid of **ALL** server-side and middleware development and operations.
+This is where up to 2/3 of your time and cost used to go.
+Gone!

-Next, on the client side (eg: browser apps or mobile app) we do something similar: reduce code, and reduce tech stacks and complexity.
+On the client side (browser apps and mobile apps) Metabake does something similar: it eliminates much of the tech stack and reduces the amount of coding and complexity.
 How?
-In school textbooks you learned about 1st generation language, 2nd generation language and our current 3rd generation languages, such as JavaScript, PHP and Ruby.
-Each time we jumped generation it lead to huge productivity boost.
-So we position Pug, used by Node/Express, as a 4th generation language - with equality big productivity jump.
-We show you how to build complete applications in Pug.
-By maximizing use of low-code approach, we demonstrate much faster and cheaper web app and mobile app development.
+In school textbooks you learned about 1st generation languages, 2nd generation languages and our current 3rd generation languages, such as JavaScript, PHP and Ruby.
+With each new generation we achieved huge productivity improvements.
+We consider 'Pug'--also used by Node/Express--a 4th generation language that helps gain an equally big jump in productivity.
+With Metabake we show you how to build complete applications in Pug.
+With this low-code approach we demonstrate much faster and cheaper web app and mobile app development.

-There are 10 pillars to Metabake's faster web app development, I'll just mention one more, what is called  automatic programming.
-You heard of 'Statically generated' approach, where people use to generate their website or a blog, Ex: Hugo or Jekyll.
-You can in fact use a generator to write your web app!
-Another big step.
+The Metabake approach has 10 pillars that are the foundation for achieving mind-blowing development productivity gains.
+I'll just mention one more pillar here: automatic programming.
+You've probably heard of 'static site generators' like Hugo or Jekyll that people use to generate their web site or a blog.
+Automatic programming means using a similar generator to write your web app!
+This can get you to yet another level of productivity.

-To learn more about Metabake's approach, including all 10 pillars and full examples for 10 X faster web app development, go to metabake.org.
-Or, to dive in right away, start with 'mbake CLI' on github, as the first step into 10X faster web app development.
+To learn more about the Metabake approach, including all 10 pillars and full examples, go to metabake.org.
+Or, to dive in right away, use the 'mbake CLI' from github.com/metabake as the first step into 10X faster web app development.

 #### MetaBake.org productivity is based on three modules: